Camera Features & Services

 Solar Power Options for Jobsite Cameras

 As more construction projects started to utilize solar power, different solutions had to be created to meet the specialized needs of the jobsite.
-There are three primary solar-power setups for cameras:
+There are two primary solar-power setups for cameras:

 Solar Panels